EmmyV25/me-portfolio/README.md

 # Portfolio for design course

-This repository is mainly for the design course.
+This repository is for the design course.